selipot/selipot.github.io/publications/index.md

 #### Submitted:

-**26.** Kathryn L. Gunn, Lisa M. Beal, **Shane Elipot**, K. McMonigal, and Adam Houk, *Mixing of Subtropical, Central and Intermediate Waters Driven by Shifting and Pulsing of the Agulhas Current*, submitted to Journal of Physical Oceanography.
+**26.** Kathryn L. Gunn, Lisa M. Beal, **Shane Elipot**, K. McMonigal, and Adam Houk (2020), *Mixing of Subtropical, Central and Intermediate Waters Driven by Shifting and Pulsing of the Agulhas Current*, submitted to Journal of Physical Oceanography.

 **25.** Edward Zaron and **Elipot, S.** (2020), *An Assessment of Global Ocean Barotropic Tide Models Using Geodetic Mission Altimetry and Surface Drifters*, submitted to Journal of Physical Oceanography.